oasis-roles/satellite/README.md

   the values Foreman uses by default.
 If you want to store the ansewrs file somewhere else, update this value to match.
 Be sure that this file, which will include the value of `satellite_admin_password` in plaintext is not readable by users who should not be able to read it

+Unlike many other OASIS project roles, there is no `satellite_become_user` or `satellite_become` variable.
+The Satellite installer is very strict about system configuration and setup.
+Therefore, all tasks that require it must be executed as root.

 Dependencies
 ------------